 - They solve problems related to pollution, sewage control and industrial waste treatments thereby creating a safer tomorrow.

-Biotechnology makes a major appearance in every field of science and the job opportunities are abundant in this field with excellent pay scales all around the world.
+Biotechnology makes a significant appearance in every field of science, and the job opportunities are abundant in this field with great pay scales all around the world.